happyme531/RK3588-stable-diffusion-GPU/README.md

 ## Why not NPU?
 More FLOPS!

 - The RKNPU2 SDK is crappy and buggy
-- RKNPU2 does not support MatMul >= 256x256 on its model convertion while U-Net has large MatMul operations.
+- ~~RKNPU2 does not support MatMul >= 256x256 on its model convertion while U-Net has large MatMul operations.~~ Update: Since RKNPU2 SDK 2.0.0b0 the limitation is removed, so you can try to run the model on NPU. (currently I don't have the interest to do this.
+Better waiting for SD3 since its DiT architecture which is easier to add NPU as well as dynamic shape support?)

 ## Pitfalls